Hussen-Ali/Al-Hadi-College-iOS-App/README.md

 ## 🔒 Note

 This repository contains a **trimmed version** of the original private project.
-Sensitive business logic and backend endpoints have been removed.

 ```swift
 // Contact the owner to access the full version